floehopper/rails-on-nix/README.md

 ## Notes

-### Generating Rails app
+### Accessing the Rails app environment on the VM

-I cheated and did this in my local development environment using:

-    rails new rails-on-nix

-### Generating Gemfile.lock, shell.nix & gemset.nix

-* Assuming you already have a `Gemfile` run the following command: `nix-shell -p ruby_2_6 bundler bundix --run 'bundle lock && bundix --init --ruby=ruby_2_6'`

-* Add `nodejs` & `yarn` to the `buildInputs` array in the `shell.nix` generated in the previous step.
-These are needed in order to be able to run `rails webpacker:install` (and possibly other things?).
+On your local machine, run:

+    vagrant ssh

+On the VM, run:

+    cd /vagrant/my-rails-app
+    nix-shell

+### Provisioning the VM multiple times

+Most of the provisioning operations are fairly idempotent, but it's simplest to run the `./clean.sh` script and re-provision the VM with `vagrant provision` from a relatively clean slate.

 ## Further work

-* Provide an environment on the VM to create the Rails app, i.e. run `rails new`.
-It might make sense to use Nix home-manager to do this.
+* Investigate using Nix home-manager to provide a more generic environment on the VM to create the Rails app, i.e. run `rails new`.

-* Investigate using Nix to make node.js packages available instead of `yarn`.
+* Investigate using Nix to make node.js packages available instead of yarn.

 * Use different database types, e.g. PostgreSQL & MySQL.

+* Multiple Rails apps with different dependencies.